pulumi/pulumi-azure-native/sdk/python/README.md

 To learn how to configure credentials refer to the [Azure configuration options](https://www.pulumi.com/registry/packages/azure-native/installation-configuration/#configuration-options).

-## Other Configuration

-In addition to the configuration options in the official documentation linked above, the following environment variables can be used to tweak lower-level behavior of the provider:

-  - `PULUMI_FORCE_NEW_FROM_SUBTYPES`: if, after a change in your program, the provider does not replace a resource that should be replaced because it cannot be updated, setting this variable to `true` might allow the provider to infer the correct behavior.
-For more details please see PR #2970.
-We're planning to make this behavior the default in the future.

 ## Building

 See [contributing](CONTRIBUTING.md) for details on how to build and contribute to this provider.